vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 ## Summary

-In this article,
-you saw how to:
+In this article, you learned how to:

 -   Describe the Agile developer's workflow.
 -   Describe the inputs to and outputs from the Agile developer flow.